LIT-Protocol/vincent-starter-app/README.md

 1. Go to the [Vincent Dashboard](https://dashboard.heyvincent.ai/) and log in as a builder.
 2. Create a new app similar to [wBTC DCA](https://dashboard.heyvincent.ai/user/appId/9796398001/connect).
-3. Add the ERC20 Approval ability.
-4. Add the Uniswap Swap ability.
+3. Add the Uniswap Swap ability.
-5. Publish the app.
+4. Publish the app.
-6. Once users can connect to it, configure the backend with your App ID and the delegatee private key via environment variables.
+5. Once users can connect to it, configure the backend with your App ID and the delegatee private key via environment variables.
 You can use the Deploy on Railway button below to deploy the entire app.
-7. Once deployed, you'll need to update the `App User URL` and `Redirect URIs` to the URL deployed from Railway.
+6. Once deployed, you'll need to update the `App User URL` and `Redirect URIs` to the URL deployed from Railway.

 [![Deploy on Railway](https://railway.com/button.svg)](https://railway.com/deploy/UY2g5I?referralCode=iNEMKY&utm_medium=integration&utm_source=template&utm_campaign=generic)